 What’s here: a quick site guide

-This web site all about our class, the Class of 1968.
+This website is all about our class, the Class of 1968.

 That’s the first thing you need to know.
 The second is that our site is live and growing.
 New content is added regularly, a lot of which comes from you and your classmates.
 The rest is supplied by your hardworking Williams 68 Web team, led by Webmaster Alexander Caskey.